 A year and a half ago I would’ve said financial consultant in an investment bank.
 Today I picture myself as a Senior Product Designer 5 years from now – perhaps working in San Francisco or another large city with a vibrant tech scene.

-Ryan’s story might sound like one of a kind, but his initial predicament is all too common: according to a Gallup survey conducted last year, around 85% of the global workforce are unhappy in their careers.
+Ryan’s story might sound like one of a kind, but his initial predicament is all too common: according to a Gallup survey conducted in 2017, around 85% of the global workforce are unhappy in their careers.
 It’s a pretty gloomy statistic, but it’s never too late to turn things around.
-As Ryan says, the possibilities are endless, so chat to a Careers Advisor today.
+As Ryan says, the possibilities are endless, so chat to a program advisor today.

 What You Should Do Now